FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 ---
 title: How to Filter, Map, Sort, and Reduce Data in Node-RED
 subtitle: Step-by-step guide on how to perform filtering, mapping, sorting and reducing in Node-RED.
-description: Learn how to perform data tranformation in Node-RED with low-code approach.
+description: Learn how to perform data transformation in Node-RED with a low-code approach.
 date: 2024-06-19
 authors: ["sumit-shinde"]
 image: